 Rocky Mountain National Park Basics

 The 415-square-mile protected high-country playground, located between Estes Park and Grand Lake, occupies a hefty chunk of northern Colorado and draws family vacationers, hikers, wildlife watchers, rock climbers and photographers year-round.
-On September 4, 2014, the park began a year of festivities celebrating its 100th anniversary.
+In September 2015, the park celebrated its 100th anniversary.

 The park is within day-trip distance of Denver and the growing Front Range and unfolds a wide range of activities that include summiting 14,259-foot Longs Peak, camping in the expansive backcountry, hiking to waterfalls and alpine lakes and — the park’s number-one attraction — viewing wildlife.